Beavvis/Cisco_Netflow_Scripts/README.md

-NOTE: Some editing of the "active_flows_script.py" will be needed to identify
+NOTE: Some editing of the "active_flows.py" will be needed to identify NETFLOWs session number:

-		LINE 10           Directory you with to run the script (home diresctory)
+		LINE 10           Directory you with to run the script (home directory)

 		LINES 100-104     Netflow DIRECTION and INTERFACE
     		              Cosmetic, but you can do whatever you want)